Three goals for UI evaluations are:

 - A designer gives a short explanation of the system, describing users and sample tasks.

-- Experts speak up during the walkthrough noting design flows or implausible stories
+- Experts speak up during the walkthrough noting design flows or implausible stories or explanations.

 - A member of the design team records the design flaw or design ideas.